markovial/anki/README.md

 I had problems with the brain-brew installation.
 I installed it fine , but I couldnt run the init from the commandline , with error being command not found.
+I got around it by doing :

+$HOME/.local/bin/brainbrew init

-I got around it by doing : $HOME/.local/bin/brainbrew init , but a longer term soulution would be to add this directory to path.
+, but a longer term soulution would be to add this directory to path.
 Ill do it later though , cause for now its working ...

 TO CREATE A NEW COLLABORATABLE ANKI PROJECT

 Export Deck as crowdanki file
 run brainbrew init <folder_name> in folder profit

+Export to folder : $HOME/Git/anki/
+Import from folder :  $HOME/Git/anki/Art/build

+$HOME/.local/bin/brainbrew init $HOME/Git/anki/Art
+$HOME/.local/bin/brainbrew run $HOME/Git/anki/Art/recipes/source_to_anki.yaml

+brainbrew init
+it initalizes inside the folder that you are running the command from , so make sure you have cd'd into the right place before running the command.